 We see that the OLR is not decreasing any more for ftot >1.
 The phenomenon is called saturation and is explained by equation (2b), repeated here:

-viewfactor(i,j) = $1 - \sum f(k)$ for $z(i) \le z(k) \le z(j)$
+viewfactor(i, j) = $1 - \sum f(k)$ for z(i) < z(k) < z(j) (2b)

-For $\sum f(k) > 1$ the viewfactor(i, j) becomes negative and it is put to zero.
+For $\sum f(k) > 1$ , viewfactor(i, j) becomes negative and it is put to zero.
+For viewfactor(i, j) = 0 there is no LW heat transfer between nodes i and j.
+The viewfactor can be regarded as a "window", we have not used that name because window is already used for other optical properties.
 Figure 7

-The saturation phenomenon does not appear for water-vapor with ftot < 1.
-It is shown here for water-vapor, for demonstration purposes only, because it is important for CO2 analyses further on, with ftotCO2 >1.
-IPCC is hiding the CO2 saturation phenomenon, although it is one of the reasons - saturation and thermalization of CO2 - for the planet not heating up, as will be shown in the next sections.
+The saturation phenomenon does not appear for water-vapor layers with ftot < 1.
+It is shown here for a water-vapor layer, for demonstration purposes only, because it is important for CO2 analyses further on, with ftotCO2 >1.

+IPCC is ignoring the CO2 saturation phenomenon, although it is one of the two reasons - saturation and thermalization of CO2 - for the planet not heating up, as will be shown in the next sections.